ratigumashvili/Advanced-JS-and-React-Basics/Meeting-15/README.md

 **Takeaways**

--The useNavigate() hook allows us to programmatically redirect the user.
+- The useNavigate() hook allows us to programmatically redirect the user.
 - useNavigate() will return us the navigate function where we can use it whenever we want to redirect the user.

 ## Grouping Routes